-The coronavirus crisis has put into perspective so many of the things we take for granted, including the gym.
-As someone who usually makes it to the gym three to four times a week, quarantine forced me to get more creative with getting my regular dose of exercise.
+The coronavirus crisis put into perspective so many of the things we take for granted, including the gym.
+As someone who made it to the gym three to four times a week, quarantine forced me to get more creative with getting my regular dose of exercise.

 Enter the “Chloe Ting Challenge.”
 Scrolling through TikTok one day, I discovered the viral workout that had hundreds of social media users singing Chloe Ting’s praise for sculpting their physique during quarantine.

-For the uninitiated, Chloe Ting is an Australian fitness guru who boasts a whopping 10 million followers on YouTube.
-Her no-equipment workouts have become especially popular during the pandemic, considering we’re all looking for new ways to stay fit in the comfort of our own homes.
+For the uninitiated, Chloe Ting is an Australian fitness guru who boasts a whopping 22 million followers on YouTube.
+Her no-equipment workouts have become especially popular during the pandemic, considering we were all looking for new ways to stay fit in the comfort of our own homes.

 Taking on the "2 Weeks Shred Challenge"

 The format of the workout was easy to follow.
 Each movement is timed for 30 seconds, with a countdown clock in the top right corner.
 (I definitely found this helpful during difficult exercises when I needed to know it was almost done.)
 For higher-intensity exercises, Ting offers a low-impact modification, which was helpful for someone like me with sensitive knees.

 Some exercises were difficult to complete for the full 30 seconds, so for those, I set a number I planned to complete (like 20 plank toe-touches) so I could stay intentional in the movements without becoming too sloppy at the end.
 But in all honesty, I did skip a burpee or two.

 The second day felt a bit harder than the first.
 I think part of that had to do with the fact that it was a Saturday, so the idea of starting the day with some Netflix sounded a lot more appealing than working out.